"It was one of my big goals to win in every discipline when I first started racing!"

-- With 67 career wins (as of December 31, 2020), Shiffrin has the second-most World Cup victories by a U.S. woman, behind only Lindsey Vonn with 82.
+- With 70 career World Cup wins (as of November 16, 2021), Shiffrin has the second-most World Cup victories by a U.S. woman, behind only Lindsey Vonn with 82.
 And she's only 25-years-old.

 - Youngest racer ever to reach 50 World Cup victories and currently sits tied for third with Marcel Hirscher on the list of all-time World Cup victories among men and women, with 67.

 - In the 2016 slalom opener at Aspen, Colo., Shiffrin blew away a 34-year-old winning drought in Aspen, with no American woman standing on top of the FIS Ski World Cup podium at Aspen since Tamara McKinney won in 1981.
 And Shiffrin didn’t just break the record; she annihilated it, winning the race by 3.07 seconds.
 That margin broke yet another record—it was the largest women’s slalom win margin since 1968 by 3.07 seconds.

 - Shiffrin won all five of the slalom races she competed in during the 2016 season, and she did it by a combined time of 10.56 seconds–a 2.11-second average margin of victory.